awslabs/aws-athena-query-federation/athena-deltalake/README.md

 1. From the athena-federation-sdk dir, run `mvn clean install` if you haven't already.
 2. From the athena-deltalake dir, run `AWS_REGION=eu-west-1 mvn clean install`.
-3. From the athena-deltalake dir, run  `AWS_REGION=eu-west-1 ../tools/publish.sh S3_BUCKET_NAME athena-redis` to publish the connector to your private AWS Serverless Application Repository.
+3. From the athena-deltalake dir, run  `AWS_REGION=eu-west-1 ../tools/publish.sh S3_BUCKET_NAME athena-deltalake` to publish the connector to your private AWS Serverless Application Repository.
 The S3_BUCKET in the command is where a copy of the connector's code will be stored for Serverless Application Repository to retrieve it.
 This will allow users with permission to do so, the ability to deploy instances of the connector via 1-Click form.
 Then navigate to [Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo)

 ## Limitations